dylanaraps/promptless/README.md

 Run `./test.sh` to run unit tests on `promptless`.

 **NOTE**: The testing framework requires `bash` since its **ROBUST**.

+## Hacking

+An array of intelligent patches are available in the `patches/` subdirectory.
+Patches for color support are not available as just like scroll-back, colors are bloat.

 ## Compile time options